SilentAlice/silentalice.github.io/source/_posts/2016-01-08-xen-log-4-log-limit.markdown

 **PS**: `__LINE__` and `__FILE__` is predefined macro which can show line nubmer and file name.

-There are some **[Standard Predefined Macro](https://gcc.gnu.org/onlinedocs/gcc-3.1/cpp/Standard-Predefined-Macros.html)**s in GCC, You can see the full defination.
+There are some **[Standard Predefined Macro](https://gcc.gnu.org/onlinedocs/gcc-3.1/cpp/Standard-Predefined-Macros.html)**s in GCC, You can see the full definition.

 XENLOG_GUEST is a macro `#define XENLOG_GUEST   "<G>"`, and `current` is a macro can get current vCPU.
 It seems that this macro didn't add any rate limitation in printk.
 So, I send email to the discoverer [Jan Beulich of SUSE](https://www.linkedin.com/in/jbeulich).
 Although this is not a good way :) and I am criticized for sending such a private e-mail and less effort on this question :(.
 Normally, you can seed email to **xen-devel@lists.xen.org** :).
 You can see the full mailing-list descripton [here](http://www.xenproject.org/help/mailing-list.html).